-In FY21, DOI was a party to 20 federal court cases filed under laws governed by the No FEAR Act.
-Of these cases, 18 were pending at the time of reporting.
-In addition, in one of the cases a decision was issued in favor of the Department.
-One case was settled.
-The most frequent basis alleged in all of these FY21 federal court cases was reprisal under Title VII of the Civil Rights Act of 1964 (Title VII).
+In FY22, the Department was a party to 40 federal court cases filed under laws governed by the No FEAR Act.
+At the time of reporting, 21 cases were pending, eight cases were settled, and eleven cases had a decision issued in favor of the Department.
+The most frequent basis alleged in all of these FY22 federal court cases was race under Title VII of the Civil Rights Act of 1964 (Title VII).
 Complaints can be filed alleging multiple issues and bases of discrimination; consequently, the sum of the bases and issues may not equal the total complaints filed.